talsraviv/contributor-guide/create_instant_answer.md

-# Create Your Own Instant Answer
+# Create an Instant Answer

 Creating an Instant Answer is the most exciting way to contribute to the community.